drensin/Remixatron/rust-app/USERS_MANUAL.md

 A: Remixatron downloads the highest-quality audio stream available (usually AAC or Opus) without any video.
 This is often a higher bitrate than what YouTube's video player delivers, so it may even sound *better*.

 ### Q: How does it detect the beats?
-A: Remixatron uses **BeatNet**, a State-of-the-Art neural network published at ISMIR (a top Music Information Retrieval conference).
+A: Remixatron uses **BeatThis**, a State-of-the-Art neural network from ISMIR 2024 (a top Music Information Retrieval conference).
 It runs via the ONNX Runtime for fast, portable inference.

 ### Q: Can I use my own ONNX models?
 A: Not through the UI, but advanced users can replace the `.onnx` files in the application bundle's `models/` directory.